 Which brings up the second reason we believe losses are so high in small organizations: There is a greater degree of trust inherent in a situation where everyone knows each other by name and face.
-Who of us would like to think our co-workers would or do commit these offenses?
+Who of us would like to think our coworkers would, or do, commit these offenses?
 As a result, our defenses are naturally relaxed.
-There again is the dichotomy of fraud: It cannot occur without trust, but neither can commerce.
-Trust is an essential ingredient at all levels of business-we can and do make handshake deals every day.
-Transactions in capitalism simply cannot occur without trust.
+There, again, is the dichotomy of fraud: It cannot occur without trust, but neither can commerce.
+Trust is an essential ingredient at all levels of business; transactions in capitalism simply cannot occur without trust.
 The key is seeking the right balance between too much and too little.
-(See Exhibits 1.21 and 1.22.)